alancasp/PromotionSuccessProject/README.md

 # PromotionSuccessProject
-Final project to create an MS Power BI dashboard and MS PowerPoint presentation for a client to measure the success of promotions.
-This file is the dashboard.
-Built a MS Power BI Desktop report and created a dashboard using the PowerBI.com service.
-Created DAX formulas for use as KPIs.
-Presented findings through MS PowerPoint presentation
+Final project to create an MS Power BI dashboard for a client to measure the success of a promotion for a company.
+I Built an MS Power BI Desktop report and created a dashboard using the PowerBI.com service.
+I created DAX formulas for use as KPIs and presented findings through an MS PowerPoint presentation.